Can We Predict Performance of Large Models across Vision-Language Tasks?: Related Works

 \subsection{Probabilistic Matrix Factorization}

-PMF~\citep{pmf} is a technique widely applied in recommender systems.
-Given part of the ratings that users provide for items, the goal is to model the observed ratings and predict the missing ones.
+PMF~\citep{pmf} is widely applied in recommender systems.
+Given part of user ratings for items, the goal is to model the observed ratings and predict the missing ones.
 PMF achieves this by decomposing the observed rating matrix into two lower-dimensional matrices, representing the latent features of users and items.
-A rating is modeled as a Gaussian distribution centered around the dot product of the user’s and item’s feature vectors.
+A rating is modeled via a Gaussian distribution centered around the dot product of the user’s and item’s feature vectors.

 One major challenge with PMF is that, if users rate very few items, their predicted ratings will be near the average for those items.
 Bayesian PMF (BPMF)~\citep{bpmf} addresses this by placing distributions over the priors of the latent user and item features, making it more effective in handling sparse data.
-Additionally, Constrained PMF~\citep{pmf} introduces a latent similarity constraint matrix to further refine the user feature vectors.
+Additionally, Constrained PMF~\citep{pmf} introduces a latent similarity constraint matrix to address the problem.